 Smart Pill Bottle

 Sleep is one of the most important aspects of a healthy life.
 Sadly, many people don’t get the proper amount of sleep that they need.
 Smart IoT bed technology allows users to track and understand their sleep patterns and environment.
-These beds and other connected devices can help capture a large amount of health data including, breathing, heart rate, snoring, and sleep environment factors such as temperature.
+These beds and other medical devices can help capture a large amount of health-related data including, breathing, heart rate, snoring, and sleep environment factors such as temperature.

-Recent developments in this smart technology have been focusing on baby cribs.
-Smart cribs can help parents monitor their babies with more precision than ever before and help them find the best times for them to get some rest too.
+Recent developments in the use of this smart technology have been focusing on baby cribs.
+Smart cribs can help parents monitor their babies with more precision than ever before, helping them find the best times to get some rest too.